Textualize/textual/docs/widgets/sparkline.md

     1. We have 12 data points.
     2. This sparkline will have its width set to 3 via CSS.
-    3. The data (12 numbers) will be split across 3 buckets, so 4 data points for each bucket.
+    3. The data (12 numbers) will be split across 3 bars, so 4 data points are associated with each bar.
-    4. Each bar will show the largest value of that bucket.
+    4. Each bar will represent its largest value.
-    The largest value of each bucket is 2, 4, and 8, respectively.
+    The largest value of each chunk is 2, 4, and 8, respectively.
     That explains why the first bar is half the height of the second and the second bar is half the height of the third.

 === "sparkline_basic.css"